 - ✓

-Solicit cross-team feedback from engineers outside the owning team
+Pull cross-team feedback from engineers outside the owning team — they see what owners stop noticing

 - ✓

-The fastest way to tell whether your AI playbook is well-designed is to watch a new hire try to use it.
-If they need a senior engineer to walk them through every skill, your documentation has gaps.
-If they accidentally invoke a skill in the wrong context and get confusing results, your guardrails need work.
+The fastest way to find out whether your AI playbook actually works is to watch a new hire try to use it.
+If they need a senior engineer to walk them through every skill, your documentation has gaps you have stopped seeing.
+If they invoke a skill in the wrong context and get confusing output, your guardrails need work.
+Both are diagnostic — neither is the new hire's fault.

-Onboarding in a Claude-native organization should treat the AI playbook as a first-class tool, right alongside your CI pipeline, monitoring stack, and deployment process.
-New engineers don't just learn how to code here—they learn how to work with AI here.
+Onboarding in a Claude-native organization treats the AI playbook as a first-class tool, the same as the CI pipeline, monitoring stack, or deployment process.
+New engineers do not just learn how to code here.
+They learn how to work with AI here.
+The two are no longer separable.

-MCP servers connected and validated with a test query
+MCP servers connected and validated with a real test query, not a smoke check

-Completed guided walkthrough of 3 core skills (PR review, docs generation, incident response)
+Walked through three core skills (PR review, docs generation, incident response) on a real example

-Added to the #ai-playbook Slack channel for updates and discussions
+Added to the #ai-playbook channel — visible to updates and incident discussion

-Understood the governance model: how to report issues, request changes, and escalate failures
+Knows the governance model: how to file an issue, request a change, escalate a failure

-Completed a practice exercise: modify an existing skill and submit a PR
+Shipped a practice change: modified an existing skill and submitted the PR

-Here's the scenario every VP of Engineering needs to think through before it happens: a shared skill generates a database migration script that passes code review, gets deployed, and drops a column in production.
-Or a PR review skill consistently approves a subtle security anti-pattern because its instructions don't account for your auth model.
-Shared AI workflows amplify both good patterns and bad ones.
+Here is the scenario every VP of Engineering needs to think through before it happens.
+A shared skill generates a database migration that passes code review, gets deployed, and drops a column in production.
+Or a PR review skill quietly approves a subtle security anti-pattern because its instructions never accounted for your auth model.
+Shared workflows do not just spread good patterns.
+They spread bad ones at exactly the same speed.

-Governance isn't about preventing all mistakes—it's about limiting blast radius, establishing clear accountability, and creating feedback loops that make the system self-correcting[7].
+Governance is not about preventing every mistake.
+It is about limiting blast radius, naming an owner, and building feedback loops that make the system self-correcting before the next incident review[7].

 AI Playbook Governance Rules

-Every shared skill must have a designated owner listed in OWNERS.md
+Every shared skill has a designated owner in OWNERS.md

 Skills that modify code or infrastructure require a human review gate

-Read-only skills (documentation, analysis) can run autonomously.
-Skills that generate code destined for production must include a mandatory human review step in their workflow.
+Read-only skills (documentation, analysis) run autonomously.
+Skills that produce code or config destined for production carry a mandatory human review step in the workflow itself, not as an external convention.

-Any production incident traced to a skill triggers a mandatory skill review within 48 hours
+Any production incident traced to a skill triggers a mandatory review within 48 hours

-The review should produce either a skill update, an added test case, or a scope reduction.
-Document the finding in the skill's CHANGELOG.
+The review must produce one of three artifacts: a skill update, an added test case, or a scope reduction.
+The finding lands in the skill's CHANGELOG.
+No finding, no review.

-Skills operating on sensitive data must log their inputs and outputs for 30 days
+Skills operating on sensitive data log inputs and outputs for 30 days

 Audit trails are non-negotiable for workflows touching PII, financial data, or access controls.
-Use structured logging that can be queried during incident response.
+Structured logging only — anything that requires grep across raw text is not an audit trail, it is a hope.

 Breaking changes to a shared skill require approval from at least two consuming teams

-The skill owner can't unilaterally change behavior that other teams depend on.
-This prevents well-intentioned improvements from causing downstream failures.
+The skill owner cannot unilaterally change behavior other teams depend on.
+This kills well-intentioned improvements before they break the workflows downstream.

-The ownership model you choose depends on your team size and organizational structure.
-There's no universally correct answer, but picking the wrong model for your stage creates either bottlenecks or chaos.
+The ownership model maps to your team size and structure.
+There is no universally correct answer.
+There is a wrong answer for your stage — and it produces either a bottleneck or chaos.
+Both routes end in a playbook nobody trusts.

 |---|---|---|---|

-You don't need to build the entire system described in this guide before you start seeing value.
+You do not need the entire system in this guide before you see value.
 The playbook is itself an iterative product.
-Ship a minimal version, gather feedback, and expand based on what your team actually needs—not what looks impressive in an architecture diagram.
+Ship a minimal version, gather feedback, expand based on what your team actually needs — not what looks impressive in an architecture diagram nobody reads.

 Start with the audit.
-It takes one week and requires zero infrastructure.
-The findings alone will reshape how you think about AI adoption at your organization.
-From there, pick one high-leverage skill, document it properly, distribute it to two teams, and see what happens.
-That's your proof of concept.
+One week, zero infrastructure.
+The findings alone reshape how you think about AI adoption inside your org.
+From there, pick one high-leverage skill, document it properly, distribute it to two teams, watch what happens.
+That is the proof of concept.

-The organizations that will thrive in the next two years aren't the ones with the most advanced AI tools[3].
-They're the ones that figured out how to make AI workflows a shared, governed, continuously improving organizational capability rather than a collection of individual superpowers that walk out the door when someone leaves.
+The orgs that compound over the next two years are not the ones running the newest AI tools[3].
+They are the ones that turned AI workflows into a shared, governed, continuously-improving organizational capability — instead of a collection of private superpowers that walk out the door when the engineer who built them leaves.

-How do we handle engineers who resist standardizing their personal AI workflows?
+How do we handle engineers who refuse to standardize their personal workflows?

-Don't force standardization on everything.
-Make the shared playbook genuinely better than personal setups by investing in testing, documentation, and fast iteration.
+Do not force standardization across the board.
+Make the shared playbook genuinely better than personal setups — invest in testing, documentation, fast iteration.
 Engineers adopt tools that save them time.
-If your standardized workflow is slower or less effective than what someone built themselves, that's a signal to improve the standard, not mandate compliance.
+If your standardized workflow is slower or weaker than what an engineer built privately, that is a signal to fix the standard, not enforce compliance.
+Mandates produce surface adoption with private workarounds.
+Better tooling produces real adoption.

 What happens when a model update breaks a shared skill?

-This is why automated validation matters.
-Your CI pipeline should run skill test suites on a weekly schedule even when nothing in the playbook has changed, specifically to catch model-side regressions.
-When a break is detected, the skill owner gets notified automatically and has 48 hours to either fix the skill or pin a specific model version.
+Automated validation is the answer.
+CI runs every skill's test suite on a weekly schedule even when nothing in the playbook has changed — specifically to catch model-side regressions.
+When a break is detected, the skill owner gets paged automatically and has 48 hours to either fix the skill or pin a specific model version.
+No automated validation means the breakage discovers itself in production.

 Should we version-lock the AI model used by shared skills?